ttoohey/yadah/packages/subsystem-logger/readme.md

   in production to output JSON content more suitable for machine consumption
 - `silent` - set to `true` to suppress all log output
-- `level` - only log messages at or above this level will be output; set to "debug" to get maximum logs; default is "info"
+- `level` - only log messages at or above this level will be output; set to "silly,debug" to get maximum logs; default is "info"

 ## LoggerMixin